The correct way to store of vinyl records is something that most people take for granted, or simply do not understand at all.

 Always store vinyl records upright, and be sure not to store them at an angle or tilting to one side, as this will also cause unnecessary pressure if there are multiple records stored together.

-Even when records are stored upright, they must be kept in stacks of no more than 15, with an air gap between each stack.
+Even when records are stored upright, they must be kept in stacks of no more than about 15, with an air gap between each stack.

 This will limit the pressure put on your records and help them last much longer.